Counter-Currents

 When the midlife crisis hits, it usually comes in the form of realizing that the death you picture as out there in the future is closer.
 You’re catching up to it.
 You’re halfway there!
 So you get a chill.

 But that chill is nothing compared with the chill of facing up to the fact that at any moment you can die.
-Your death is not something that’s out there in the future, waiting for you at some fixed time — fixed by God or destiny, or whatever.
+Your death is not something that’s out there in the future, waiting for you at some fixed time—fixed by God or destiny, or whatever.
 You can die at any moment.
 You can die in this moment.
 And you always could.

 Your mortality is not outside you, in the future.
 It is inside you, right now.
 Mortality is something you carry with you at all times.
 It’s a possibility that you have at all times.
 We can die at any moment.

 I never had a midlife crisis because starting in my teens I was acutely aware that I could die at any moment.
-My midlife crisis began then.
+My “midlife crisis” began then.
 It has been a permanent crisis, if you will.
 I have always been standing at the crossroads of life and death.
 But that’s simply the truth about us all.
 We are all always already standing at that crossroads.
 But most of us just don’t consciously realize it until midlife.

 As I’ve grown older, there has not been a big crisis, but there have been changes.
 As it becomes clearer that I have less and less time ahead, I am more willing to let small things slide.
 I am more impatient with petty things and petty people.
-I have enormous ambitions, limited time, and that means I’ve just got to be serious about how I conduct myself.
+I have enormous ambitions and limited time, and that means I’ve just got to be serious about how I conduct myself.

 One of the worst things about growing older is that you inevitably accumulate more occasions for sorrow and bitterness, and the process speeds up when you hit midlife.
 You’ll meet terrible people; you’ll be the victim of injustices; you’ll lose people and things that you love; you’ll do things that you regret; you’ll need forgiveness, from yourself and others.